 In addition to the standard electrocardiogram procedure, there are a number of additional tests including stress tests and cardiac event recordings that are classified as EKG tests.
 Medical assistants must be familiar with the additional EKG tests they may be asked to perform.
-We will explore tests such as exercise stress tests that record the EKG while the patient is exercising, nuclear stress tests that show the blood flow into the heart over a 24-48 hour period, a Holter Monitor which is used to monitor a patient's heart over a 24-48 hour period while they go about their normal daily activities, and a cardiac event recorder which is a portable, battery operated EKG device that is activated by the patient when symptoms occur.
+We will explore tests such as exercise stress tests that record the EKG while the patient is exercising, nuclear stress tests that show the blood flow into the heart over a 24-48 hour period, a Holter Monitor which is used to monitor a patient's heart over a 24-48 hour period, battery operated EKG device that is activated by the patient when symptoms occur.

-AoWE-VES-1 - Venipuncture Equipment and Safety
+AoWE-VES-1 Venipuncture Equipment and Safety